-The Trustee recognises that Environmental, Social and Governance (ESG) issues are factors which may influence whether this objective is met.
 The integration of ESG issues, and the application of Responsible Investment practices, into the management of the Fund's investment portfolios is consistent with the Trustee's overall investment beliefs.
 This approach will enhance the risk adjusted returns for the Fund's members over the long term.